 The FINPOS service of the National Land Survey of Finland provides users with free RINEX data from FinnRef and FINPOS reference stations for post-processing.
 The data can be used to calculate the exact position of stationary objects (reference points, monitoring of stationary station movements, etc.) or moving objects (from pedestrian and cars to aircraft, etc.) in centimetres afterwards.

 Observation data and navigation files may be downloaded from the service to at least the satellites of the GPS, GLONASS, Galileo and Beidou systems.
-Observation data are available for at least the previous five months.
+Observation data are available for at least the previous eight months.
 When loading, the service will indicate the exact availability per station.
-Virtual RINEX is available for at least the previous three months.
+Virtual RINEX is available for at least the previous five months.
 The users' work files are stored in the service for the previous year.

 RINEX (Receiver Independent Exchange Format) is an open file format for GNSS data.
 Descriptions of the RINEX format versions can be found on the IGS (International GNSS Service) website.
 From the FINPOS RINEX service, you can choose which version of the data is created.